WeblateOrg/weblate/docs/contributing.rst

 -----------

-Weblate is being translated using Weblate on <https://hosted.weblate.org/>, feel free to join us in effort to make Weblate available in as many world languages as possible.
+Weblate is being translated using Weblate on <https://hosted.weblate.org/>, feel free to join us in the effort of making Weblate available in as many human languages as possible.